JulienPotvin/foolAround/crawler.md

 	2. Get all tables
 		1. Check relevance of parent `<div>`
 		2. Check relevance of `<inputs>` found amongst children
+		3. Check relevance of html comments above tables
-		3. Choose table with highest utility, coming back to this node if no data found
+		4. Choose table with highest utility ( come back to this step is fails later)
 	3. (last resort) Get all `<input>` fields
 		1. Check relevance of attributes
 		2. Check parent relevance